 The ultimate goals of the CPRIT Prevention Program are to reduce overall cancer incidence and mortality and to improve the lives of individuals who have survived or are living with cancer.
 The ability to reduce cancer death rates depends in part on the application of currently available evidence-based technologies and strategies.
-CPRIT will foster the primary, secondary, and tertiary prevention of cancer in Texas by providing financial support for a wide variety of evidence-based projects relevant to prevention through risk reduction, early detection, and survivorship.
+CPRIT will foster the primary, secondary, and tertiary prevention of cancer in Texas by providing financial support for a wide variety of evidence-based risk reduction, early detection, and survivorship interventions.

-This Competitive Continuation/Expansion for Evidence-Based Cancer Prevention Services (CCE-EBP) request for applications (RFA) solicits applications seeking to continue or expand projects previously or currently funded under the Evidence-Based Cancer Prevention Services mechanism.
+This Competitive Continuation/Expansion for Evidence-Based Cancer Prevention Services (CCE-EBP) RFA solicits applications seeking to continue or expand projects previously or currently funded under the Evidence-Based Cancer Prevention Services mechanism.
 This award mechanism is open only to previously or currently funded CPRIT Prevention projects.